MattPicDev/mtg-collection-builder/README.md

 - **Collection management**: Clear, replace, or merge collections
 - **Performance optimized**: Fast sorting and smooth UI transitions
 - **Sortable collection table**: Click column headers to sort collection by any criteria with visual feedback
+- **Seamless navigation**: Clickable set links in Collection view that jump directly to specific cards in Set view with smooth scrolling and highlight effects

 ## Installation